launix-de/webdavfs/README.md

 - files: create/delete/read/write/truncate/seek
 - directories: mkdir rmdir readdir
 - query filesystem size (df / vfsstat)

+Small files (by default ≤64 MiB) use a per‑open in‑RAM cache for reads/writes,
+and upload on close/fsync/auto‑flush.
+Large files use ranged I/O when the server supports partial updates.

 ## What is not yet working